255BITS/achieve/README.md

 ##achievements
 ###define(required, achievement)
 This creates a new achievement definition.
 This will not give a user an achievement.

-`required` is a list of flags that the achievement requires to activate `achievement` is the achievement object that is passed to the listening callback
+`required` is a list of flags that the achievement requires to activate

+`achievement` is the object that is passed to the listening callback

 ####Example
 ```coffeescript